Key Health Coverage Definitions

 Annual Enrollment

-A period of time when associates may enroll in health insurance and other benefits plans.
+A period of time when associates may enroll in or make changes to their health insurance and other benefits plans.

 Balance Billing